Thuggonaut/42IC_Ring01_Born2beRoot/README.md

 - it gathers data on system resource utilizaiton (e.g. CPU, memory, disk usage), network traffic and other metrics. [*Back to Evaluation Checklist*](https://github.com/Thuggonaut/42_IC_Ring01_Born2beRoot#-step-10-self-evaluation-checklist--testing)

 #### The `wall` command
-- is used to broadcast a message (i.e. the monitoring.sh script) to all users currently logged on to the system.
+- is used to broadcast a message (i.e. the monitoring.sh script) to all users currently logged on to the system. [*Back to Evaluation Checklist*](https://github.com/Thuggonaut/42_IC_Ring01_Born2beRoot#-step-10-self-evaluation-checklist--testing)

 #### Cron
 - from the Greek word "chronos", means the meansure of time.